SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAIAgent/GetTrainingStatus.md

 so.topic: reference
 ---

+# CategorizationStatusResponse GetTrainingStatus()

 Calling the HugoAI endpoint to fetch the current training status.

 **Returns:** Carrier to describe the current status of HugoAI categorization